Systematic Construction of Time-Dependent Hamiltonians for Microwave-Driven Josephson Circuits: Including dc-flux biases

 \section{Including dc-flux biases}

-When deriving the Hamiltonians in the linearized normal mode basis, one must first expand the potential about its minimum location (or one of the minimum locations, if there are multiple minima), which depends in general on dc-flux biases for circuits containing loops \cite{Weiss2021}.
-Here, we show how the effect of finite dc-flux biases can be captured in the Hamiltonian without explicitly modeling the dc flux in the microwave simulation.
+When deriving the Hamiltonians in the linearized normal-mode basis, one must first expand the potential about its minimum location (or one of the minimum locations, if there are multiple minima), which depends in general on dc-flux biases for circuits containing loops \cite{Weiss2021}.
+Here, the linearized normal-mode basis refers to the ladder-operator basis obtained by diagonalizing the quadratic Hamiltonian of the linearized circuit, as in black-box/EPR-style quantization~\cite{Nigg2012,Minev2021}.
+In this appendix, we show how the effect of finite dc-flux biases can be captured in the Hamiltonian without explicitly modeling the dc flux in the microwave simulation.